-Exhibit Number Description of Document 10.1+ Consulting Agreement dated March 26, 2021 between Aptose Biosciences Inc. and Gregory K. Chow (incorporated by reference to Exhibit 10.1 to Aptose Biosciences Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2021).
-31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Num berDescription of Document 10.1+ Consulting Agreement dated March 26, 2021 between Aptose Biosciences Inc. and Gregory K. Chow (incorporated by reference to Exhibit 10.1 to Aptose Biosciences Inc.'s Quarterly Report on Form 10-Q for the quarter ended March 31, 2021).
+10.2^ Exclusive License Agreement, dated November 4, 2021, by and between Hanmi Pharmaceutical Co.
+Ltd. and Aptose Biosciences Inc. (incorporated herein by reference to Exhibit 10.1 to the Company's Current Report filed on Form 8-K on November 4, 2021) 31.1 Certification of Principal Executive Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2 Certification of Principal Financial Officer Pursuant to Rules 13a-14(a) and 15d-14(a) under the Securities Exchange Act of 1934, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1 Certification of Principal Executive Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 32.2 Certification of Principal Financial Officer Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following consolidated financial statements from the Aptose Biosciences Inc. Quarterly Report on Form 10-Q for the quarter ended June 30, 2021, formatted in Inline XBRL: (i) statements of operations and comprehensive loss, (ii) balance sheets, (iii) statements of changes of shareholders' equity, (iv) statements of cash flows, and (v) the notes to the financial statements, tagged as blocks of text and including detailed tags.
-104 Cover Page Interactive Data File (embedded within the Inline XBRL document and contained in Exhibit 101).
-Filed herewith.
-In accordance with Rule 406T of Regulation S-T, the XBRL related information in Exhibit 101 to this Quarterly Report on Form 10-Q is deemed not filed or part of a registration statement or prospectus for purposes of Sections 11 or 12 of the Securities Act, is deemed not filed for purposes of Section 18 of the Exchange Act, and otherwise is not subject to liability under these sections. + Management contract or compensatory plan or arrangement.
+101 The following consolidated financial statements from the Aptose Biosciences Inc. Quarterly Report on Form 10-Q for the quarter ended September 30, 2021, formatted in Extensible Business Reporting Language (XBRL): (i) statements of operations and comprehensive loss, (ii) balance sheets, (iii) statements of changes of shareholders' equity, (iv) statements of cash flows, and (v) the notes to the financial statements.
+104 Cover Page Interactive Data File (formatted as XBRL and contained in Exhibit 101) + Management contract or compensatory plan or arrangement. ^ In accordance with Item (01/k)(10) of Degulation S. K. contain identified information has been evaluated from this while the equation and information is both